Keyboard shortcuts

 These deployment options provide flexibility for scenarios where you may only need to resolve DIDs (indexer-only) or only need to submit new DID operations (submitter-only), without running the full NeoPRISM stack.

-Note: These modes are subsets of the closed-loop indexer–submitter deployment, and can be scaled or combined as needed.
+Note: These modes are subsets of the distributed deployment, and can be scaled or combined as needed.